 Medication training is necessary because giving medication is more complex than you may think.
 It isn't just about giving the patient a glass of water and a handful of pills.
 Understanding the wider implications surrounding medication is important and valuable knowledge to have.

-Care workers should also know how to store and dispense medication correctly, keeping records up-to-date and understand the relevant legislation around the administration of medication.
+Care workers should also know how to store and dispense medication correctly, keep records up-to-date and understand the relevant legislation around the administration of medication.

 The 5 rights of medication administration, also known as the 6 rights of medication administration, are designed to reduce the risk of error in administrating medication and to protect people from any accidental harm.
 The main 5 rights are: